I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_port_wcmemoryprotection_interface.md

 `Version`

 Specifies the version of the interface to be returned by the miniport driver.
 The current interface version is defined in <i>video.h</i>, and has the form VIDEO_PORT_WCMEMORYPROTECTION_INTERFACE_VERSION_<i>N</i>.

+`Context`

+Pointer to a miniport driver-defined context for the interface.

+`InterfaceReference`

+Pointer to the video port driver-implemented reference routine for this interface.

+`InterfaceDereference`

+Pointer to the video port driver-implemented dereference routine for this interface.

 `VideoPortProtectWCMemory`